Frequently Asked Questions

 Why marine photography?

 Photographers need a focus.
 I love the water, boats and of course photography.
 The light and the quality of the water have their own unique characteristics and it is often a real challenge to capture them well.
 Artistically, the introduction of water into any scene when done well can result in stunning images.
-I have recently moved to the Thousand Islands to pursue this passion after boating in this area for so many years.
+I moved to the Thousand Islands to pursue this passion after boating in this area for so many years.
 As you will see from my galleries I do undertake other projects.

 Why boat sales photography?